-fulfill general requirements for an honours degree at Dalhousie University (a 20-unit degree with nine courses in the major field above the 1000 level) and one "writing" course:

-- take a full unit in statistics, SOAN 3313, 3314, 4414, 4415 and the Dalhousie honours seminar (450).
-The seminar paper produced in 450 will be examined as an honours thesis; - 3. take three units in a minor subject.
+fulfill general requirements for an honours degree at Dalhousie University (a 20-unit degree with nine courses in the major field above the 1000 level) and one "writing" course; and the Dalhousie honours seminar (450).
+The seminar paper produced in 450 will be examined as an honours thesis;take three units in a minor subject.